 Learning a language is not a process that happens only inside four walls.
 Life, outside of the classroom and beyond the pages of a book, is the real testing ground as it intensifies the process of learning a language.
 Your ultimate goal should be communication, to be able to understand and be understood, thus not necessarily a perfect accent or the unmistakable use of der, die, das even though those are attainable goals as well.

 Languages are vessels of culture and Austrian German is the gateway to the heart of Austria and its people.
 Sure, the Viennese will understand what you want at the bakery if you order a Brötchen or if you ask for a Tüte.
-By ordering a Semmel however and asking for a Sackerl, you give yourself the chance of really connecting with the locals, showing appreciation for the local specificity of language and respecting the culture.
+By ordering a Semmel however and asking for a Sackerl, you give yourself the chance to really connect with the locals, showing appreciation for the local specificity of language and respecting the culture.
 And that is not Wurscht, it really, means something!

 Today you have learned what lies behind the words Oida, Leiwand, Schmarrn, Die Marie, Sackerl, Semmel, Wuascht/Wurscht and Bim as well as the phrases Bussi, Baba and Schau ma Mal.
 How many of these words and phrases did you already know?
 Which one is your favorite and why?
 Comment below and let us know!
 More words and phrases are coming soon with 10 Essential Austrian Words and Phrases for Daily Life (Part 2)!

-Daphne Demetriou, MA
+Daphne Demetriou, M